chef/knife-azure/README.md

 ## Modes

-`knife-azure 1.6.0` onwards, we are adding support for Azure Resource Manager.
-You can easily switch between the
+`knife-azure 1.6.0` onwards supports Azure Resource Manager (preferred).
+You can easily switch between:

+- Resource manager: commands using the Azure Resource Manager API
 - Service management: commands using the Azure service management API
-- Resource manager: commands using the Azure Resource Manager API

 They are not designed to work together.
-Commands starting with `knife azure` use ASM mode, while commands starting with `knife azurerm` use ARM mode.
+Commands starting with `knife azurerm` use ARM mode, while commands starting with `knife azure` use ASM mode.

-PLEASE NOTE that `Azuererm` subcommands are experimental and of alpha quality.
-Not suitable for production use.
-Please use ASM subcommands for production.

 ## Configuration

+1. [ARM Configuration] (docs/configuration.md#arm-mode)
 1. [ASM Configuration] (docs/configuration.md#asm-mode)
-2. [ARM Configuration] (docs/configuration.md#arm-mode)

 ## Detailed Usage

+1. [ARM Mode] (docs/ARM.md)
 1. [ASM Mode] (docs/ASM.md)
-2. [ARM Mode] (docs/ARM.md)

-## Bootstrap existing VM to install the chef-client using chef-extension :
+## Bootstrap existing VM to install the chef-client using chef-extension

-We have added a utility in ASM and ARM to bootstrap existing VM.
+We have added a utility in ARM and ASM to bootstrap existing VM.
 This will install the chef-client using chef extension on your VM.

+1. [Bootstrap Doc for ARM Mode] (docs/bootstrap.md#arm-mode)
 1. [Bootstrap Doc for ASM Mode] (docs/bootstrap.md#asm-mode)
-2. [Bootstrap Doc for ARM Mode] (docs/bootstrap.md#arm-mode)

 ## Contributing